 Hit-and-run driver strikes stroller; baby dies on Christmas

-NEWARK, Ohio (AP) - Authorities say a 1-year-old baby being pushed in a stroller died Christmas morning after a hit-and-run driver struck her and her grandmother.
+NEWARK, Ohio (AP) - A hit-and-run driver struck a woman pushing her 1-year-old grandchild in a stroller, putting the grandmother in critical condition and causing the baby to die Christmas morning, authorities said.

-Police say Amara White was being pushed in the stroller in Newark, Ohio, on Wednesday afternoon when she and the woman were struck by a driver who immediately took off.
+The child, Amara White, was being pushed on Londondale Parkway in Newark, Ohio, just before 3 p.m.
+Wednesday when both were struck by a vehicle.
+The driver did not provide aid and immediately took off, police said.

-Police say a 36-year-old man was arrested at his apartment hours afterward.
-Prosecutors will decide whether to charge him with vehicular homicide or other counts.
+A 36-year-old man was arrested at his apartment hours afterward, police said, and the vehicle was located, police said.
+The Licking County prosecutor’s office will decide whether aggravated vehicular homicide and other charges are warranted.

 Copyright 2020 The Associated Press.
 All rights reserved.